ttadano/alamode_tutorial/slide_en.md

 <input type="checkbox"> Confirm that the fitting error is the relative error of the forces.
 Ensure it is sufficiently small.
 <input type="checkbox"> Confirm that si222.xml has been created.

-- When the displacement magnitude is around 0.01 Å, the fitting error is often below a few percent.
+- When the displacement magnitude is around 0.01 Å, the fitting error is often below a few percent.
 If it is larger than that, it may indicate that the initial structure optimization is insufficient or that the numerical precision of the DFT calculation is inadequate.

 #### Fitting of 3rd Anharmonic Term